How Effective Are NPM Malicious Package Detectors? A Large-Scale Empirical Study: Empirical Results

 \textit{Evasion combinations.} Attackers frequently layer techniques, with code structure combined with string obfuscation accounting for 36.81\% of all combinations.
-Layering more techniques does not linearly improve evasion effectiveness.
-Packages using 2-3 techniques are detected by fewer tools on average than those using only one, confirming that combining techniques helps.
-But packages using 4 or more techniques are detected by more tools than any other group, because heavy obfuscation produces its own detectable anomalies: elevated entropy, abnormal code structure, and large decoding scaffolds give tools a signal even without understanding the underlying malicious behavior.
+Packages using 2--3 techniques are detected by fewer tools on average than those using only one, but packages using 4 or more are detected by more tools than any other group, because heavy obfuscation produces its own anomalies: elevated entropy, abnormal code structure, and large decoding scaffolds.
 Evasion code intended to hide intent ends up signaling that something is being hidden.

-\findingbox{Finding 3: Most attackers do not bother with evasion because the npm ecosystem has no mandatory pre-publication scanning, making simple attacks effective enough.
-Among those that do evade, adding more techniques eventually backfires: packages using 4 or more techniques are detected by more tools than those using 2--3, because heavy obfuscation produces its own detectable signatures.
-When a technique stops working, attackers do not refine it but abandon it entirely: the decline of encoding obfuscation and the rise of hook abuse show that attackers respond to better detection by moving to an attack layer that tools do not inspect, not by evading more cleverly.}
+\findingbox{Finding 3: Most attackers do not attempt evasion at all, as npm performs no scanning before publication and simple attacks remain effective.
+Among those that do, adding techniques offers little protection.
+Packages combining four or more are caught by more tools than those using two or three, since heavy obfuscation leaves traces of its own.
+Attackers respond by abandoning failed techniques rather than refining them, moving instead to layers that tools do not inspect.}